Govt approves Rs 6,322-cr PLI scheme to boost domestic specialty steel production | Business

 - India

-The government on Thursday approved a Rs 6,322-crore production linked incentive (PLI) scheme to boost production of specialty steel in India.
+The government on Thursday approved a Rs 6,322-crore production linked incentive (PLI) scheme to boost production of specialty steel in India, attract fresh investments and create new job opportunities in the sector.

 A decision in this regard was taken during the meeting of the Union Cabinet chaired by Prime Minister Narendra Modi, Information and Broadcasting Minister Anurag Thakur informed.

-He said that incentives worth Rs 6,322 crore will be provided over five years and it would create over 5.25 lakh jobs.
+He said that incentives worth Rs 6,322 crore will be provided over a period of five years, and the move will help create over 5.25 lakh job opportunities.

 ''It will boost manufacturing and help in reducing imports,'' he told reporters.